babel/babel-eslint/README.md

 Basically `babel-eslint` exports an [`index.js`](/index.js) that a linter can use.
 It just needs to export a `parse` method that takes in a string of code and outputs an AST.

+*"ALL valid Babel code"* means you don't need to provide a `.babelrc` file.
+Under the hood it uses `Babylon` parser with *all* available syntax plug-ins enabled by default.

 ## Usage

 ### Supported ESLint versions